mysandesh/webdev-corporate-tailwind/README.md

 npm run build
 ```

-You can edit the scripts in package.json and the tailwind.config.js file to change input/output locations.
+You can edit the scripts in package.json and the tailwind.config.js file to change the input/output locations.